klinecharts/KLineChart/docs/en/indicator.md

 }
 ```

-Such a custom indicator is completed.
+So a custom indicator is completed.